austinsonger/DevOps-Bash-tools/README.md

     make terraform              installs Terraform to ~/bin/
     make vim                    installs Vundle and plugins
-    make tmux                   installs TMUX TPM and plugin for kubernetes context make ccmenu                 installs and (re)configures CCMenu to watch this and all other major HariSekhon GitHub repos make status                 open the Github Status page of all my repos build statuses across all CI platforms
+    make tmux                   installs TMUX TPM and plugin for kubernetes context make ccmenu                 installs and (re)configures CCMenu to watch this and all other major austinsonger GitHub repos make status                 open the Github Status page of all my repos build statuses across all CI platforms

     make aws                    installs AWS CLI tools